The Jaw-Dropping Blaca Hermitage, Bol Croatia

 Along your tour of Blaca, you’ll see paintings, grand walnut furniture, a printing press from 1894, which took one year to produce a book, and various other objects, which were all acquired using payment in the form of wine, olive oil, and honey.

 Each item was shipped to Blaca via boats from Italy and Vienna and was carried up the mountainside by workers.
 The two biggest pieces in the collection are a telescope acquired after the monks traded a year’s worth of farm produce to a trader in Venice.
-The second is a 400 kilo piano.
+The second is a 400-kilo piano.

 Weighing 400 kilograms, the piano was carried up the two-and-a-half-kilometer steep mountainside by the hermitage workers.
 Locals say that the men drank 56 liters of wine along the way to quench their thirst and give them the boost they needed to make it up the steep hill.

-How To Get To The Blaca Hermitage
+How To Get To The Blaca Hermitage On Brač Island

-The hermitage is accessible in several ways.
 One option is to take a car up to Dragovoda; once parked, you will need to take a short hike there and back (20 to 40 minutes each way) to reach the entrance to Blaca.

 The second option is to take the walking trail from the port (tours are easily found); it’s a steep hike and should only be attempted by those who are fit and without small children.
 Either way, be sure to wear enclosed footwear on your walk and pack lots of water, as it can get sweltering.

-Open Tuesday – Sunday 8am – 5pm
+Open Tuesday – Sunday 8 am – 5 pm

 Accommodation In Bol Croatia

-There are several accommodation options in Bol Croatia.
-Including private apartments and family-run hotels, but your choice should be the Bluesun Hotel Elaphusa, where we enjoyed four-star luxury with views to Zlatni Rat and the Island of Hvar.
 Hotel Elaphusa can arrange tours to Blaca and all of the local sites for you.
 Hotel Elaphusa is modern and provides exceptional service.
 It also has one of the largest wellness centers in Croatia, offering unique olive oil treatments.

 Comments (23)